Kohenet Shoshana A Brown, LMSW

 I give gratitude and reverence to my ancestors who crossed the Atlantic... those of circumstance from Eastern Europe, and those by force through the shores of Senegal.
 I honor my ancestors who picked strawberries and my grandmother Louise who refused and danced her way north to land me here on this colonized Lenape land.
 To my grandfather Rudy who envisioned freedom by fighting to protect wildlife, worker's rights, and feeding the hungry.

-I give thanks to shekhina, all my ancestors and spirit guides for giving me intuitive healing practices and guiding my path.
+I give thanks to Shekhina (G-ddess), all my ancestors and spirit guides for giving me intuitive healing practices and guiding my path.

-For my knowledge of Sabar (African) dance and Ndepp (indigenous Senegalese spirituality) I am forever grateful to Baba Wali Rahman and Mama Andara Koumba Rahman as well as to my family in Rufisque- Ma'am Ouilimata Diop, daughter and matriarch after Ma'am Fatou Seck.
+For my knowledge of Sabar (African) dance and Ndepp (indigenous Senegalese spirituality) I am forever grateful to Baba Wali Rahman and Mama Andara Koumba Rahman (z"l) as well as to my family in Rufisque- Ma'am Ouilimata Diop, daughter and matriarch after Ma'am Fatou Seck (may their memories be a blessing).

 I am grateful to Esperanza Martell and all of Urban Atabex for my training in earth-based spirituality and Emotional Release Work as well as popular education facilitation.

-For grounding my vision for Jews of Color and passion towards ending white supremacy in the Jewish community, I have learned and built this vision with Yavilah McCoy, Shahanna McKinney-Baldon, Leo Ferguson, Yehudah Webster, Graie Hagans, and Koach Baruch Frazier.
+For grounding my vision for Jews of Color and passion towards ending white supremacy in the Jewish community, I have learned and built this vision with Yavilah McCoy, Shahanna McKinney-Baldon, Leo Ferguson, Yehudah Webster, Graie Hagans, Koach Baruch Frazier, Autumn Leonard, Jessica Valoris, and Reuben Telushkin.

 My pride in my skills and analysis as a Licensed Masters Social Worker (LMSW) is owed to my Master's degree from CUNY Hunter-Silberman School of Social Work and my BSW from Temple University.